Battle of Shakopee: Prelude

-On the night of Wednesday, May 26, 150-200 Ojibwe warriors laid in wait in the woods on the north bank of the Minnesota River, outside of a Dakota encampment on the south side of the river at Murphy's Landing, in modern-day Shakopee, Minnesota.
+On the night of Wednesday, May 26, 150-200 Ojibwe warriors laid in wait in the woods on the north bank of the Minnesota River, outside of a Dakota encampment on the south side of the river at Richard G. Murphy's Landing, in modern-day Shakopee, Minnesota.
 The Dakota camp was occupied by 60-70 men.
 The Ojibwe planned to ambush the camp early in the morning.